Powering a Clean Future

 Despite well-funded opposition, early and enthusiastic support of the DeWine administration and a dedicated public misinformation campaign, we and our allies got the truth about this bill out to the media and the public and we kept it from being the "slam dunk" it was intended to be.

-We created a new consumer voice in the Ohio Consumer Power Alliance and used our expertise in grassroots outreach and organizing to engage:
+We created a new consumer voice in the Ohio Consumer Power Alliance and used our grassroots outreach and organizing to come to the following totals:

-6,502 supporters who made phone calls to legislators supporting opposition HB 6; and
+6,502 Ohioans made phone calls to legislators asking them to vote NO on HB 6; and

-4,224 supporters who drafted handwritten letters and drawings we sent to lawmakers and the governor.
+4,224 Ohioans drafted handwritten letters and drawings we sent to lawmakers and the governor.